codingupastorm/codingupastorm.github.io/about.md

 I write here about software-related things that are interesting to me.

 I can help you with building software, testing software, reviewing code, solution architecture or improving your team's development process.
-Please get in touch through one of the social links above or via jordandrews@hotmail.com.
+Please get in touch through one of the social links above or via the [contact form](/contact).

 I work out of Melbourne, Australia but I have experience working remotely for companies globally.